spryker/spryker-docs/docs/scos/user/shop-user-guides/201811.0/shop-guide-shopping-lists.md

 2. From the **drop-down list** next to the business unit or customer you want to share a shopping list with, select the appropriate access rights level.

 {% info_block infoBox %}

-See [Permissions Management for Shared Shopping Lists](/docs/scos/user/features/{{page.version}}/shopping-lists-feature-overview/multiple-and-shared-shopping-lists-overview.html
+See [Permissions Management for Shared Shopping Lists](/docs/scos/user/features/{{page.version}}/shopping-lists-feature-overview/multiple-and-shared-shopping-lists-overview.html) to learn more about types of shopping list access rights.

-{% endinfo_block %} to learn more about types of shopping list access rights.)
+{% endinfo_block %}

 ![Share page](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Shop+User+Guides/Shopping+Lists/share-page.png)

 3. Click **Share**.